martin-brennan/writing.martin-brennan.com/_notes/the_marrow_king_saga.md

 ### Rough map

-The world is yet unnamed, though each continent has been discovered and named.
-Saralas plays an important part in the history of the kingdoms of the people of the East, and Zakour plays an important part in the history of the people of the West and the North.
+The world is yet unnamed, though each continent has been discovered and named. [[Saralas]] plays an important part in the history of the kingdoms of the people of the east and south, and [[Zakour]] plays an important part in the history of the people of the west and the north.

 ![Rough map of the world of the Marrow King](/assets/rough_map_marrow_king.png)